AdventureWorks sample databases

-SQL Server Management Studio provides the ability to deploy a database directly to Azure SQL Database.
-This method does not currently provide data validation so is intended for development and testing and should not be used for production.
+SSMS allows you to deploy a database directly to Azure SQL Database.
+This method doesn't currently provide data validation so is intended for development and testing and shouldn't be used for production.

 To deploy a sample database from SQL Server to Azure SQL Database, follow these steps:

 If you haven't already done so, restore the sample database to SQL Server.

 Right-click your restored database in Object Explorer > Tasks > Deploy Database to Microsoft Azure SQL Database....

 Follow the wizard to connect to Azure SQL Database and deploy your database.

 Instead of restoring a database, alternatively, you can use scripts to create the